GitauHarrison/notes/flask_popover.md

 ```
 I have used the `RegistrationForm()` class to define all the fields we want to use in our form.
 The `username`, `email`, `password` and `confirm_password` fields are required before submission.
 The `password` fields must be at least 8 characters long.
 The `confirm_password` field must match the `password` field.

 With the `email` field in place, we have used `Email()` to validate the data entered by a user.
-Flask expects `email-validator` package to be installed.
+Flask expects `email-validator` package to be installed for this validation to work.
 To install it, run the following command:

 ```python
 (venv) $ pip3 install email-validator